 Best Colors and Patterns for inline spinners

-Brown, Rainbow and Brook char also have varying feeding habits and different responses to lures.
-One day trout might smash anything which moves, the next they might turn a blind eye on every lure which swims by.
+Brown, Rainbow, and Brook char also have varying feeding habits and different responses to lures.
+One day trout might smash anything which moves, the next they might turn a blind eye to every lure which swims by.
 If you see a trout is feeding, you can catch it by putting the right ‘food’ in front of them.

 - The Weather plays an important role.
 When the sun is bright, use a golden spinner.
 While on a dull overcast day, a silver spinner better matches the clouds.